Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Introduction

-Model-driven PG methods require a differentiable model which can be either given as a prior or learned from empirical data.
-With the help of model, the analytical PG can be directly calculated by backpropagation of rewards along a trajectory.
-In this way, the influence of the estimated value function on PG accuracy can be greatly reduced or even eliminated.
-A fairly precise PG can be obtained given a fair model, which is much easier than estimating from pure data.
-Therefore, leveraging model can speed up the convergence and further reduce the sample complexity.
-A pioneer work is PILCO proposed by Deisenroth and Rasmussen (2011), in which they learned a probabilistic model, and computed an analytical PG over a finite-horizon objective function to learn a deterministic policy.
+Model-driven PG methods require a differentiable model which can be either given as a prior or learned from empirical data\cite{yang2021hamiltonian}.
+With the model, the analytical PG can be directly calculated by backpropagation of rewards along a trajectory.
+In this way, the influence of the estimated value function on PG accuracy can be largely reduced.
+Therefore, leveraging model can speed up the convergence and reduce the sample complexity.
+A pioneer work is PILCO proposed by Deisenroth and Rasmussen (2011), in which they learned a probabilistic model, and computed an analytical PG over a finite-horizon reward sum to learn a deterministic policy.
 Results showed that PILCO can facilitate learning from scratch in only a few trials \cite{deisenroth2011pilco}.
 Heess \emph{et al.} (2015) extended BPTT to infinite-horizon and stochastic policy using a learned value function and re-parameterization trick \cite{heess2015learning}.
 However, there are three main disadvantages of model-driven PG methods.
-The first one is the gradient exploding problem of the long chain of nonlinear computations shown in the back propagation process, which causes numerical instability in optimization.
-To address this problem, Parmas \emph{et al.} (2019) developed a total propagation algorithm that introduces an additional PG estimator with the likelihood ratio trick and automatically gives greater weight to estimators with lower variance \cite{parmas2019pipps}.
-The second drawback is that the PG from BPTT is sensitive to model errors, especially for a long prediction-horizon \cite{mu2020mixed}.
-This problem has also been shown in \cite{heess2015learning}, in which a value function is integrated after certain forward steps driven by the model to increase robustness to model error and extend BPTT to infinite-horizon control.
-Their results also show that the asymptotic performance grows with the decrease of the prediction horizon, but the convergence speed becomes slower accordingly.
+The first is the numerical instability of long chain nonlinear computations, which leads to random and meaningless PG.
+To address this problem, Parmas \emph{et al.} (2019) introduced an additional likelihood ratio PG estimator and automatically gave greater weight to estimators with lower variance \cite{parmas2019pipps}.
+Second, the BPTT PG is sensitive to model errors, especially for a long prediction horizon \cite{mu2020mixed}.
+A common remedy for this is to truncate the model prediction by a value function \cite{feinberg2018model,buckman2018sample,janner2019trust}.
 Finally, the gradient computing time of BPTT grows linearly with the length of predictive horizon, which eliminates the benefits of fast convergence.